pegasystems/pega-helm-charts/charts/pega/README.md

    targetPort: 8443
    # set the value of CA certificate here in case of baremetal/openshift deployments - CA certificate should be in base64 format
    cacertificate: "<< encoded CA certificate >>"
-   # set enabled=true, only if addon chart is deployed and traefik is enabled
+   # set enabled=true, only if traefik addon chart is deployed and traefik is enabled
    traefik:
       enabled: true
       serverName: "<< SAN name of the certificate >>"